Skeletonized Handles – Drunken Marmot Style (Punched and Drifted)

 2024 Markets, Art Fairs, etc.

-Central Oregon Metal Arts Guild Annual Show, Bend, Oregon, Nov 22-24 (2 of these 3 days)
+Central Oregon Metal Arts Guild Annual Show at Open Space Event Studios, Bend, Oregon, Nov 22-23, 10-8PM (confirmed)

 Previous Events: